ndwarshuis/org-sql/doc/table-descriptions.md

 ## outlines

-Each row stores the hash and size for an org outline
+Each row stores the hash and size for the contents of one org file (here called an `outline`).
+Note that if there are identical org files, only one `outline` will be stored in the database (as determined by the unique hash) and the paths shared the outline will be reflected in the `file_metadata` table.

 | Column | Description |
 |  -  |  -  |